Star Wars Jedi: Battle Scars: Announcement and release

-On August 19, 2022, it was announced that Sam Maggs would be writing a tie-in novel to Star Wars Jedi: Survivor that would be published by Del Rey on March 7, 2023.
+On August 19, 2022, it was announced that Sam Maggs would be writing a tie-in novel to Star Wars Jedi: Survivor that would be published by Del Rey Books on March 7, 2023.
 Previously, Maggs had contributed to the Star Wars Adventures comic series in 2020 and 2021 and briefly worked as a writer on the delayed remake of Knights of the Old Republic.

-On December 1, 2022, the official cover and synopsis for the book was revealed which included the revelation that Inquistor the Fifth Brother would feature and serve as the book's primary antagonist.
+On December 1, 2022, the official cover and synopsis for the book were revealed.
+The Fifth Brother, an Imperial Inquisitor introduced in the animated series Star Wars Rebels, was revealed to serve as the book's primary antagonist.

 An official excerpt from the book was released on January 31, 2023.
-The excerpt, taken from the beginning of the book, follows Cal Kestis as he works to infiltrate a base belonging to the Haxion Brood crime syndicate, a group that he had previously encountered in Fallen Order.
+The excerpt, taken from the beginning of the book, follows Cal Kestis as he works to infiltrate a base belonging to the Haxion Brood crime syndicate, a group he had previously encountered in Fallen Order.

 Reception

-In a review for CNET, Sean Keane gave credit to author Sam Maggs' writing in the tie-in novel for sending Cal and the Stinger Mantis crew "on a tense adventure and infuses them with new depth".

-Bryan Young of /Film called Maggs "a strong writer" and the book's story is "incredibly compelling".
-He wrote that the book is particularly appealing for anyone who has played Fallen Order but also added that the "there's nothing vital to the canon or the overarching story of 'Star Wars' that you're going to miss by not reading the book".
-Likewise, Star Wars News Nets Nate Manning viewed Maggs' writing as coming out of a deep love for Fallen Order with the greatest strength of Battle Scars being its characterization of each member of the Mantis crew "as their own person with their own vision of the future".
+In a review for CNET, Sean Keane gave credit to author Sam Maggs' writing for sending Cal and the Stinger Mantis crew "on a tense adventure" that "infuses them with new depth".
+Bryan Young of /Film called Maggs "a strong writer" and the book's story "incredibly compelling".
+He wrote that the book is particularly appealing for anyone who has played Fallen Order, but also added that "there's nothing vital to the canon or the overarching story of 'Star Wars' that you're going to miss by not reading the book".
+Likewise, Star Wars News Nets Nate Manning viewed Maggs' writing as coming out of a deep love for Fallen Order, with the greatest strength of Battle Scars being its characterization of each member of the Mantis crew "as their own person with their own vision of the future".
 Manning gave the book a rating of 8/10.